adedomin/CSC311-game-design/_posts/2015-01-17-Setting-up-an-FTP-and-Generating-a-x509-cert.md

 ---
 layout: post
-title:  Setting up a an FTP and Generating A SSL Certificate
+title:  Setting up an FTP and Generating A SSL Certificate
 date:   2015-01-17 19:00:01
 ---